abinayagoudjandhyala/COVID-19-Vaccine-Tracker/README.md

 ## Conclusion

 The **COVID-19 Vaccine Tracker** is a powerful tool that visualizes critical vaccination data and uncovers socio-economic trends affecting vaccine distribution.
-This project demonstrates expertise in Tableau, data analysis, and visualization, making it a standout addition to any data analyst portfolio.
+This project demonstrates expertise in Tableau, data analysis, and visualization.